 All packs must have at least one adult who is 21 years of age or older 24 hours a day that is registered with the Boy Scouts of America.
 These leaders may rotate if necessary.
-Every adult does not need to be registered with the Boy Scouts of America, however at least one adult leader in camp must be registered.
-Any non-parent adult who is at least 18 may attend camp, but is not considered an adult leader unless they are registered with the Boy Scouts of America.
-Any adult attending the 4 or 5 day camp must be a registered leader.
-All adults who are attending camp must have Adult Youth Protection Training prior to coming to camp.
-This training can be found on the BSA website at www.scouting.org.
-Youth Protection Training will also be offered at camp.
-This is for the safety of the boys and the adults.
+Every adult does not need to be registered with the Boy Scouts of America, however at least two adult leaders over the age of 21 in camp must be registered.
+Any non-parent adult who is at least 18 may attend camp but is not considered an adult leader unless they are registered with the Boy Scouts of America.
+Any adult attending the 4- or 5-day camp must be a registered leader.
+All adults who are attending camp must have Adult Youth Protection Training and their Act 34 clearances even if they are not a registered member of the BSA prior to coming to camp.
+Youth Protection training can be found on the BSA website at www.scouting.org.
+This is for the safety of the Scouts and the adults.